 A reformulation of the theory and concepts of health status and quality of life is required, and the theory and concepts should stem from an idea of the good life.
 The advance of strategies and tools is contingent upon new ideas being in place rather than the constant production of new tools for old concepts.
-While Harrison the horologist won the prize, intelligent use of the clock was made possible by the Copernican view of the universe and the scientific theories of Kepler and Newton.
 This is what the quest for quality of life should be about.